 Historically, oyster restoration and replenishment activities used shells from oyster shucking houses and from the dredging of buried beds of oyster shells in the Bay bottom.
 Shucked shells (fresh shells) were always important but not abundant enough to supply the quantities needed, therefore the dredge shell program was initiated in 1960 to greatly increase the supply of shells.
-In 2006, the program ended when the existing permit expired.
+In 2006, the program ended when the existing dredging permit expired.
 Then in 2009, the Maryland legislature passed HB103 which required the department to apply for a new shell dredging permit by July 1, 2009.
 The department worked with the Maryland Oyster Advisory Commission to identify an area to dredge for oyster shells in the Bay and to develop a dredging operational procedure.
 On July 1, 2009, the department submitted an application to dredge Man O' War Shoals in the upper Bay.

 Upon initial review of the permit application, the U.S. Army Corps of Engineers responded that there wasn't sufficient information to justify the purpose and need for this project.
 And, as such, the permit application would likely be rejected.
 The U.S. Army Corps of Engineers expressed concern that viable options may exist for oyster substrate that should be explored before undertaking a project that may permanently impact Man O' War Shoals.
 The U.S. Army Corps of Engineers requested an alternate materials analysis.
 Hence, the permit application was put on hold.

-However the map in Attachment 1 was revised in 2018.
+.
+The map (on page 4) in Attachment 1 was revised in 2018.
 The updated map isn't shown in the 2017 Attachment 1, but is shown in the file below named